SCRFA

 Research interests

-Principal research interests involve the biology and conservation of marine fishes, with particular emphasis on the biology of groupers (Serranidae), and other reef fishes vulnerable to fishery exploitation.
-Investigations of trade in live tropical food and ornamental fishes, both locally and regionally, complement and direct these interests as does the more theoretical issue of the risk of endangerment to marine pelagic spawning species from fishing, in general.
-Field and laboratory-based research involve studies on reproduction, including sex differentiation, maturation and gonadal development, age and growth and the impacts of fishing in relation to reproductive biology, and effective managment for threatened species.
-Yvonne has an interest in public education on marine conservation issues.
+Principal research interests involve the biology and conservation of marine fishes, with particular emphasis on the groupers (Serranidae), and other reef fishes vulnerable to fishery exploitation.
+Investigations of trade in live tropical food and ornamental fishes, locally, regionally and globally, complement and direct these interests as does the theoretical issue of the risk of endangerment to marine pelagic spawning species from fishing, in general.
+Field and laboratory-based research involve studies on reproduction, including sex differentiation, maturation and gonadal development, age and growth, the impacts of fishing in relation to reproductive biology, and effective managment for threatened species.
+Yvonne has a keen interest in public education on marine conservation issues.

 Recent an ongoing research includes development of scientific model for sustainable exports of the Napoleon wrasse (Cheilinus undulatus) in relation to its CITES (Appendix II) listing and its role in the live reef food fish trade, and monitoring for management effectiveness (http://www.fao.org/docrep/012/a1237e/a1237e00.htm).
-Development of scientific protocols for documenting and monitoring fished and unfished grouper spawning aggregations in the Pacific and Caribbean.
+Development of scientific protocols for documenting and monitoring fished and unfished grouper spawning aggregations in the Pacific and Caribbean and management of thelive fish trade in SE Asia.

-tiger grouper Left: E. fucogutattus , the camouflage grouper.
+tiger grouper Left: E. polyphekadion , the camouflage grouper.
 Highly valued for food.
 (Photo: George Mitcheson)

 Related activities

-SCRFA: Her work as the Director of the Society for the Conservation of Reef Fish Aggregations (SCRFA) seeks to conserve and manage spawning aggregations globally in recognition of their high vulnerability to exploitation.
+SCRFA: Her work as the Director of the Science and Conservation of Reef Fish Aggregations (SCRFA) seeks to conserve and manage spawning aggregations globally in recognition of their high vulnerability to exploitation.
 The first book dedicated to spawning aggregations has just been released, co-edited with Dr. Pat Colin of the Coral Reef Research Foundation, Palau.

 Spawning for Survival: 2 and a half minutes documentary for Spawning Aggregations -- Download Quicktime 7 here